 Mrs Jo M. Lindsay.
 Liberal.
 Born Josephine M. Hicks in Kingclere in 1942.4 Married to Jim Lindsay 1963.
 Driving force behind the pre-school playgroups association.
 Interested in the effects of planning on the Kennet & Avon Canal.
-Lost her seat on the District Council in 1983.5
+Lost her seat on the District Council in 1983.5 Retired to the Canary Islands.6

 Mrs Barbara J. McMahon (1922-2017).
 Conservative.
 Born Barbara Hill.
-Born and lived all her life in Newbury.6 Married secondly in 1955 John McMahon (1907-67).
-Roman Catholic.7 Teacher at Greenham Court Primary School (now The Willows Primary School).
-The Kennet Centre was opened.8
+Born and lived all her life in Newbury.7 Married secondly in 1955 John McMahon (1907-67).
+Roman Catholic.8 Teacher at Greenham Court Primary School (now The Willows Primary School).
+The Kennet Centre was opened.9